Christian-Lancini/Christian/README.md

-# Ciao, sono Christian! 👋
+# Hi, I'm Christian! 👋

-Benvenuto nel mio profilo GitHub!
-Sono Christian uno studente del IIS Castelli.
-Mi piace lavorare su progetti interessanti e collaborare con altre persone.
+Welcome to my GitHub profile!
+I'm Christian, a student at IIS Castelli.
+I enjoy working on interesting projects and collaborating with others.

-## Chi sono
+## About Me

-Sono appassionato di CyberSecurity e Coding, e mi piace imparare sempre nuove cose.
-Vado nella classe 2° del IIS Castelli di Brescia.
+I am passionate about Cybersecurity and Coding, and I love learning new things.
+I’m currently in my 2nd year at IIS Castelli in Brescia.

-## Competenze
+## Skills

 - **Skill:** Python, JavaScript, C, HTML/CSS, Linguaggi di Scripting(Bash e Batch), C++(In apprendimento)
 - **Strumenti:** Git
 - **Database:** MySQL